informalsystems/quint/README.md

 }
 ```

-We can use this specification to check whether certain properties needed for a
+We can use this specification to check whether certain properties are needed for a
 good game hold:

 <details>
 <summary>Checking if everyone gets a santa</summary>

 Quint (with the help of [Apalache][apalache]) can check to ensure that after the bowl is
-empty, every participant has a santa!
-No kids crying when the gifts are exchanged :gift:.
+empty, every participant has a Santa!
+No kids crying when the gifts are exchanged :gift: .

 ``` bluespec
 echo '{ "checker": { "no-deadlocks": true } }' > config.json